 The fact was that despite 1994, Soros's influence remained large.
-Long after Soros had declared that he was no longer handling the dayto-day affairs of Soros Fund Management, years after he had turned to philanthropy in Eastern Europe and the former Soviet Union nearly full-time, he was still seen as the most powerful force on Wall Street and in the City in London.
+Long after Soros had declared that he was no longer handling the day-to-day affairs of Soros Fund Management, years after he had turned to philanthropy in Eastern Europe and the former Soviet Union nearly full-time, he was still seen as the most powerful force on Wall Street and in the City in London.
 Ask any money manager in New York or London whether Soros was still worth tracking, and the answer was always yes.

 And yet there was still a lingering sense that Soros-as well as the other major hedge-funds managers-was getting too big, too powerful.
 That their sheer size and their collective actions, however uncoordinated, had an effect on the behavior of the financial markets.
 In the fall of 1994, for example, the collective dollar positions of the hedge funds were so large, and their wish to jump ship so intense, that Soros and the other hedge funds were, in the minds of traders, actually adding to the dollar's weakness.
-By selling dollars nearly every time the dollar, they argued.
+By selling dollars nearly every time the dollar started to rally, the hedge-fund managers were weakening the dollar, they argued.